top of page

 2. The laser is then programmed to your eyes unique measurements, and begins to treat the surface of your eye.
 The laser treatment reshapes the cornea to make the necessary changes to correct your vision.

 3. Your surgeon will then place a clear contact to work as a bandage on your eye.
-This is done to make it comfortable for you and to allow healing time.
+This is done to make it comfortable for you and to allow for optimal healing.
 This contact is typically removed at your one week appointment by your surgeon.

 bottom of page